15 Nov 2019 / News

 - The green co-production of the three essential raw materials, in a single process and from one source;

 - The efficient use of anorthosite, a mineral abundant in Europe and worldwide;

 - Integrated CO2 use and capture to achieve ZERO CO2 emissions from production;

 - ZERO Bauxite Residue generation from alumina production.

-In four years AlSiCal aims to develop this European innovation, which enables domestic access to high-demand raw materials under sustainability principles, contributing to European economic growth through low carbon and low environmental footprint technologies.
+In four years AlSiCal aims to develop this European innovation, which enables domestic access to high-demand raw materials under sustainability principles.
+This will contribure to European economic growth through low carbon and low environmental footprint technologies.

-The AlSiCal consortium comprises 16 international partners from 9 countries, representing the whole value chain in the minerals and metals industry.
-The project benefits from the participation of research and technology organizations, mining and mineral exploration companies, technology developers, end users, business developers and international interests organizations, jointly aiming at an effective and efficient innovation towards a more sustainable future.
+The AlSiCal consortium comprises 16 international partners from 9 countries.
+They represent the whole value chain in the minerals and metals industry.
+The project benefits from the participation of research and technology organizations, mining and mineral exploration companies, technology developers, end users, business developers and international interests organizations.
+Jointly they aim at an effective and efficient innovation towards a more sustainable future.

 Project acronym: AlSiCal

 Full title: Towards sustainable mineral and metal industry: ZERO Bauxite Residue and ZERO CO2 from co-production of Alumina, Silica and precipitated Calcium carbonate by the Aranda-Mastin technology

 Project Coordinator: Dr. Asunción (Suni) Aranda, at Institute for Energy Technology (IFE), Norway